vdrey/Project-Euler/README.txt

 DO NOT USE THIS CODE FOR PROJECT EULER!

 Using this code defeats the purpose, as you wouldn't have learned anything.

+However, if you happen to stumble across this, if you have any helpful contributions to make, feel free to do so.